 Lean turkey breast is butterflied then stuffed with creamy wild rice, and then wrapped with bacon.
-After a quick roast the turkey is sliced thickly then served with homemade Cranberry-Apple Chutney, which sounds fancy but all you do is throw a bunch of ingredients in a pot and let it simmer for 30 minutes.
+After a quick roast the turkey is sliced then served with homemade Cranberry-Apple Chutney, which sounds fancy but all you have to do is throw a bunch of stuff in a pot and let it simmer for 30 minutes.

 If you are feeding a crowd this year, keep this recipe in your back pocket for a festive meal later this winter.
 You’ll love it!